Kira Grünberg: Political career

 Grünberg herself has said that she wants to use the public awareness she received after her accident to help others in similar situations.
 Furthermore, she believes that she can use her own experience in politics, focusing on the needs of disabled people.

 At the 2017 National Council election, she ran and was elected at tenth place on the ÖVP's federal list and as number one on the regional list of Tirol.
 Grünberg took office on 9 November 2017.
 From November 2017, she was part of the working groups on work and social affairs, civil rights, equal rights and sports.

 When Grünberg received a car from Opel which was adapted to her paraplegic needs, critics questioned her political independency.
 The present was handed over to her two months after she started her work in the National Council.
-Grünberg, the ÖVP party and Opel denied political influenced and underlined that Opel had already promised her the car in 2015 but that the realization took two years.
+Grünberg, the ÖVP and Opel denied political influenced and underlined that Opel had already promised her the car in 2015 but that the realization took two years.
 The National Council removed Grünberg's parliamentary immunity in this case.
 Consequently, the public prosecutors could start an investigation into possible corruption or political influence.

-After the whole National Council was dismissed for political reasons, Grünberg re-ran in the 2019 election and received a new mandate for the National Council.
+After the whole National Council was dissolved, Grünberg was re-elected in the 2019 election.
 She lost re-election in 2024.
+On Karoline Edtstadler's resignation from the National Council in July 2025, Grünberg moved up on her party's federal list to succeeded her.